 The “sheer physicality of Orthodox worship” is part of the appeal.
 Regular days of fasting from meat and dairy, “standing for hours on end, performing prostrations, going without food and water [before communion]...
 When you get to the end, you feel that you’ve faced down a challenge.”
 “Orthodoxy appeals to a man’s desire for self-mastery through discipline.”

 “In Orthodoxy, the theme of spiritual warfare is ubiquitous; saints, including female saints, are warriors.
 Warfare requires courage, fortitude, and heroism.
 We are called to be “strugglers” against sin, to be “athletes” as St. Paul says.
 And the prize is given to the victor.
 The fact that you must “struggle” during worship by standing up throughout long services is itself a challenge men are willing to take up.”

 A recent convert summed up, “Orthodoxy is serious.
 It is difficult.
 It is demanding.
 It is about mercy, but it’s also about overcoming oneself.
-I am challenged in a deep way, not to “feel good about myself” but to become holy.
-It is rigorous, and in that rigor I find liberation.
+I am challenged deeply, not to “feel good about myself,” but to become holy.
+It is rigorous, and in that rigour I find liberation.
 And you know, so does my wife.”

 Just Tell Me What You Want

 Several mentioned that they appreciated having clarity about the content of these challenges and what they were supposed to do.
 “Most guys feel a lot more comfortable when they know what’s expected of them.”
 “Orthodoxy presents a reasonable set of boundaries.”
 “It’s easier for guys to express themselves in worship if there are guidelines about how it’s supposed to work-especially when those guidelines are so simple and down-to-earth that you can just set out and start doing something.”